GitEasonXu/CarND-Advanced-Lane-Lines/Advanced-Lane-Lines.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+- Opencv Morphological Transformations
+Erosion and Dilation of a thresholded binary image to reduce noise pixels and enhance lane line pixels.

+- Problems
+The code of Video pipeline isn't good performance on `challenge_video.mp4`, there may be a problem with the part of combining thresholds.
+Need to tune combining thresholds for different scenarios.